What is amblyopia?

 How does it occur?

-Normally, a newborn baby’s vision is blurred.
-It improves as the baby gets older and uses his or her eyes.
+Normally, a newborn baby's vision is blurred.
+It improves as the baby gets older and uses her eyes.
 Both eyes work together (called binocular vision) and send images to the brain.
 The brain blends the two images into a single, clear picture.
 If for some reason the images are different, the brain ignores the image from one eye to avoid double vision.
 This may mean that normal vision does not develop in that eye.

 The images from the eyes may be different because of: